List of I Know Why the Caged Bird Sings characters: Annie Henderson ("Momma")

 Maya and Bailey's paternal grandmother, "a church-going, God-fearing woman whose store is the heart of black socializing in Stamps".
 She is the most important influence in Maya's life.
-Momma deals with racism by submitting to it without a struggle and by developing "a strategy of obedience", believing that to do any differently would be unsafe.
-Momma is tall, over six feet, and is very strong physically.
+Momma deals with racism by submitting to it without a struggle and by developing "a strategy of obedience", believing that doing anything differently would be unsafe.
+Momma is tall, over six feet, and very physically strong.
 She is wise, hard-working, and a good businesswoman.
 She is undemonstrative in her love for Maya but "uncompromising in that love".
 As Angelou writes, "A deep-brooding love hung over everything she touched".
+(Note: Momma Henderson, as described by Angelou in her third autobiography Singin' and Swingin' and Gettin' Merry Like Christmas (1976), died in 1953.)

 Bailey Johnson Jr.

-Maya's brother, Bailey is a year older than she is.
+Maya's brother, Bailey, is a year older than she is.
 He has the most influence on Maya's childhood.
 "He is bright, clever, and good-spirited".
 He was often her strongest supporter and ally.
 Maya measures others by her small-framed brother, who was her hero and "Kingdom Come".
 Reviewer John McWhorter calls Bailey Maya's "intense little James Baldwin stand-in of a brother".
 Maya and Bailey have an intense bond, and enjoy their private world of jokes.
-She is strengthened by his love and support; he is the only one able to comfort her after her rape, and becomes her voice when they return to Stamps.
+She is strengthened by his love and support; he is the only one able to comfort her after her rape, and he becomes her voice when they return to Stamps.
 When he witnesses the murder of a black man by a group of white men, he is confused and unable to understand their hatred.

 Uncle Willie

-Maya and Bailey's uncle and Annie Henderson's son, he became disabled at the age of three when a babysitter dropped him.
+Maya and Bailey's uncle and Annie Henderson's son; he became disabled at the age of three when a babysitter dropped him.
 He walks with a cane.
 Early in Caged Bird, Momma hides him in a bin of potatoes and onions to avoid being detected by the Ku Klux Klan.
-He helps Momma run her store and shows Maya kindness to the point that she wishes that he could be her father.
+He helps Momma run her store and shows Maya such kindness that she wishes he were her father.
 He is just as strict as Momma, however, beating Maya and Bailey after they disrupt a church service and threatening to burn her on a potbelly stove for not learning her multiplication tables.

 Vivian Baxter Johnson ("Mother Dear")

 Maya and Bailey's "glamorous if feckless mother".
 Maya is in awe of her beauty: she is "too beautiful to have children".
-Vivian captivates both her children with her worldliness and euphoria, especially Bailey.
+Vivian captivates both her children, especially Bailey, with her worldliness and euphoria.
 Maya is emotionally separated from her mother.
 Angelou stated later in her life that she recognized that her mother had abandoned her and her brother, which meant that Vivian was "a terrible parent of young children".
 Vivian is concerned about providing for her children, but negligent towards them.
-When Maya becomes pregnant at the end of the book, Vivian accepts Maya and her child; it is the birth of her grandson that causes a connection between mother and daughter.
+When Maya becomes pregnant at the end of the book, Vivian accepts Maya and her child; the birth of her grandson creates a bond between mother and daughter.
+(Note: Vivian Baxter died in 1991.)